-(1) The definition of "security" in Section 102(28) has been modernized to take into account amendments to the counterpart federal provisions; add new language to expressly include uncertificated securities; exclude contributory or noncontributory ERISA plans; and amplify the definition of investment contract so that it can expressly reach interests in limited partnerships, limited liability companies, or limited liability partnerships, or viatical settlement agreements, among other contracts, when they satisfy the definition of investment contract.
+(1) The definition of "security" in Section 102(28) has been modernized to take into account amendments to the counterpart federal provisions; add new language to expressly include uncertificated securities; exclude contributory or noncontributory ERISA plans; and amplify the definition of investment contract so that it can expressly reach interests in limited partnerships, limited liability companies, or viatical settlement agreements, among other contracts, when they satisfy the definition of investment contract.

-The new Act does not expressly exclude from the definition of security variable insurance products, but does exempt variable insurance product from securities registration in Section 201(4).
+The new Act does not expressly exclude from the definition of security variable insurance products, but does exempt variable insurance products from securities registration in Section 201(4).
 The states are divided on the question of whether variable insurance products should be excluded (and not subject to fraud enforcement) or exempted (and subject to fraud enforcement).
-For those states that wish to continue or adopt an exclusion for variable insurance products from the definition of security, proposed statutory language is included in the Official Comments.
+For those states that wish to continue to provide or adopt an exclusion for variable insurance products from the definition of security, the brackets should be removed from the phrase "or variable."
+For those states that wish variable insurance products to be included in the definition of security, the bracketed phrase should be removed.

-(2) Nineteen new definitions were added to define "bank" (Section 102(3)), "depository institution" (Section 102(5)), "federal covered investment adviser" (Section 102(6)), "federal covered security" (Section 102(7)), "filing" (Section 102(8)), "institutional investor" (Section 102(11)), "insurance company" (Section 102(12)), "insured" (Section 102(13)), "international banking institution" (Section 102(14)), "investment adviser representative" (Section 102(16)), "offer to purchase" (Section 102(19)), "place of business" (Section 102(21)), "predecessor act" (Section 102(22)), "price amendment" (Section 102(23)), "principal place of business" (Section 102(24)), "record" (Section 102(25)), "Securities and Exchange Commission" (Section 102(27)), "self-regulatory organization" (Section 102(29)), and "sign" (Section 102(30)).
+(2) Nineteen new definitions were added to define "bank" (Section 102(3)), "depository institution" (Section 102(5)), "federal covered investment adviser" (Section 102(6)), "federal covered security" (Section 102(7)), "filing" (Section 102(8)), "institutional investor" (Section 102(11)), "insurance company" (Section 102(12)), "insured" (Section 102(13)), "international banking institution" (Section 102(14)), "investment adviser representative" (Section 102(16)), "offer to purchase" (Section 102(19)), "place of business" (Section 102(21)), "predecessor act" (Section 102(22)), "price amendment" (Section 102(23)), "principal place of business" (Section 102(27)), "self-regulatory organization" (Section 102(29)), and "sign" (Section 102(30)).
 The growth in definitions is suggestive of the increased complexity and detail of several revised provisions in the new Act.

 (3) Specific exemptions from securities registration are broadened.
-Most significant is Section 202(13) which builds on a new definition of institutional investors that parallels Rule 501(a) of the Securities Act of 1933, with \$10 million rather than \$5 million thresholds in Sections 102(11)(F) - (K), and (O), and addresses specified employee plans, trusts, Internal Revenue Code Section 501(c)(3) organizations, small business investment companies licensed by the Small Business Administration, private business development companies under Section 202(a)(22) of the Investment Advisers Act, and other institutional purchasers.
-The definition of institutional investor also reaches qualified institutional buyers under Rule 144A(a)(1) of the Securities Act of 1933, major U.S. institutional investors as defined in Rule 15a-6(b)(4)(i) of the Securities Exchange Act of 1934, and federal covered investment advisers acting for their own accounts.
+Most significant is Section 202(13) which builds on a new definition of institutional investors that parallels Rule 501(a) of the Securities Act of 1933, but with \$10 million rather than \$5 million thresholds in Sections 102(11)(F) through (K), and (O), and addresses specified employee plans, trusts, Internal Revenue Code Section 501(c)(3) organizations, small business investment companies licensed by the Small Business Administration, private business development companies under Section 202(a)(22) of the Investment Advisers Act, and other institutional purchasers.
+The definition of institutional investor also reaches qualified institutional buyers under Rule 144A(a)(i) of the Securities Act of 1933, major U.S. institutional investors as defined in Rule 15a-6(b)(4)(i) of the Securities Exchange Act of 1934, and federal covered investment advisers acting for their own accounts.
 The new institutional investor transaction exemption in Section 202(13) will also reach other persons specified by rule or order of the administrator.